MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 ### Asymmetry Finance

 This was the first codebase I actually fully understood in-depth, partially due to its small SLOC.
-The protocol also wasn't very hard to understand - it's essentially an aggregator for liquid ETH staking over [Rocket Pool](https://rocketpool.net/), [Lido](https://lido.fi/) and [Frax Finance](https://frax.finance/), as such, there wasn't much complexity or math to begin with.
+The protocol also wasn't very hard to understand - it's essentially an aggregator for liquid ETH staking over [Rocket Pool](https://rocketpool.net/), [Lido](https://lido.fi/) and [Frax Finance](https://frax.finance/).
+As such, there wasn't much complexity or math to begin with.

 I believe this was what led me to find 5/8 highs, which I consider a win despite the small payout in the end.
 Finding 7 H/M bugs in a single contest was no small feat for someone who just started focusing on audits.